Imágenes de páginas

 [ocr errors]

 venue, not in proportion to his fub"ftance, but to his ability."
-I am forry to observe, that this rule is little regarded in British taxes; though nothing would contribute more to fweeten the minds of the people, and to make them ford of their government, than a regulation fraught with fo much equity.
+I am forry to obferve, that this rule is little regarded in British taxes; though nothing would contribute more to fweeten the minds of the people, and to make them ford of their government, than a regulation fraught with fo much equity.

 and

-upon the whole people, expofing every "man's houfe to be entered into and "searched at pleasure, by perfons un"known to him."
+and fucceffors, for ever.
+It was abrogated by an act of William and Mary, anno 1688, on the following preamble, "That "it is not only a great oppreffion upon "the poorer fort, but a badge of flavery upon the whole people, expofing every "man's houfe to be entered into and "fearched at pleasure, by perfons un"known to him."
 Had the harm done by fuch a tax to our manufactures been at that time understood, it would have been urged as the capital reafon against it.
-Our late improvements in commercial politics have unfolded an important doctrine, That taxes are feldom indifferent to the public good; that frequently they are more oppreffive to the people, than beneficial to the fovereign; and, on the other hand, that they may be fo contrived, as to rival bounties in promoting induftry, manufactures, and commerce.
+Our late improvements in commercial politics have unfolded an important doctrine, That taxes are feldom indifferent to the public good; that frequently they are more oppreffive to the people, than beneficial to the fovereign; and, on the other hand, that they may be fo contrived, as to rival bounties in promoting industry, manufactures, and commerce.
 Thefe different effects of taxes, have rendered the fubject not a little intricate.

-It is an article of importance in government, to have it afcertained, what proportion of the annual income of a nation may be drawn from the people by taxes, without impoverishing them.
+It is an article of importance in govern ment, to have it afcertained, what proportion of the annual income of a nation may be drawn from the people by taxes, without impoverishing them.
 An eighth part

-is held to be too much; husbandry, commerce, and population, would fuffer.
-Davenant fays, that the Dutch pay to the public annually, the fourth part of the income of their country; and he adds, that their strict oeconomy enables them to bear that immenfe load, without raifing the price of labour so high as to cut them out of the foreign market, It was probably fo in the days of Davenant; but, of late, matters are much altered: the dearnefs of living and of labour, has excluded all the Dutch manufactures from the foreign market.
+is held to be too much; hufbandry, commerce, and population, would fuffer.
+Davenant fays, that the Dutch pay to the public annually, the fourth part of the income of their country; and he adds, that their strict oeconomy enables them to bear that immenfe load, without raifing the price of labour fo high as to cut them out of the foreign market, It was probably fo in the days of Davenant; but, of late, matters are much altered: the dearnefs of living and of labour, has excluded all the Dutch manufactures from the foreign market.
 Till the French war in King William's reign, England paid in taxes but about a twentieth part of its annual income.

 SECT.
 II.